chevereto/v3-docs/get-started/demo.md

 # 🏟 Demo

-You can setup your own demo populated with sample data, including all you need to extensively try Chevereto anywhere.
+Build your own Chevereto demo with sample data, all you need to extensively try Chevereto anywhere.

-::: tip
+::: tip hosted demo
-There's also a hosted demo at [demo.chevereto.com](https://demo.chevereto.com) (no administrative access).
+See a hosted demo at [demo.chevereto.com](https://demo.chevereto.com) (no admin access).
 :::

 ## Step-by-step guide